 “If God has reminded us that His desire is to dwell with us and to meet with us in the sanctity of the human body, the violation of that locus destroys its purpose.”

 The Bible calls our bodies as the temple of God.
 The sanctity of this temple is our responsibility.
-No amount of detergent is stronger than a full surrender to the Holy Spirit for a cleansing of all that has defiled our heart and mind.
+No amount of detergent is stronger than full surrender to the Holy Spirit for a cleansing of all that has defiled our hearts and mind.

 The next step obviously is not just to ‘go’ through a cleansing but to ‘grow’ through it and not repeat it.
 Above all else, guard your heart for it is the Wellspring of Life and be a vessel of honor to be used by your master.